 MY MILESTONES:

-As I joined the workforce at first in the private sector and later in the public service, I discover that the tertiary training I had attended at the National University of Singapore, School of Management, Business Administration programme while it provided theoretical underpinnings of what can happen, it did not translate into actions I can use both as a leader and strategist.
+1989 As I joined the workforce at first the private sector and later the public service, I discover that the tertiary training I had attended at the National University of Singapore, School of Management, Business Administration programme while it provided theoretical underpinnings of what can happen, it did not easily translate into actions I can use both as a leader and strategist.
 I began to sit with the question: “What drives the thinking behind our interactions with each other and the task at hand and how do we translate these into results for the team as well as beyond it?”

 1996 I chanced the works by Peter Senge in 1996.
 I was placed within a masterplanning team with the Home Affairs Ministry in Singapore.
 To prepare us for the programme, sixty officers from across the Ministry attended a week-long course with Dr Daniel Kim, an associate of Dr Peter Senge.
 He was invited to conduct the programme by Mr Peter Chan, the Permanent Secretary of the Ministry at that time.